Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 Walker wakes up, slowly, at a pond in the woods.
 Shaking of the bruising and raggedness, he finds his bearings.
 Nobody is around.
 Walker wonders first about loot that they've lost, and then his party.
 The Pistoleros of Santa Rose must be scattered nearby.

-"Ugghhhh..."<br>
+W "Ugghhhh..."<br>
-"What happened...
+W "What happened...
 I can't remember..."<br>
-"There was piles of cash... and a chase..."<br>
+W "There was piles of cash... and a chase..."<br>
-"I remember... flashes of light.
+W "I remember... flashes of light.
 Gunfire."<br>
-"What happened to the bags of cash?
+W "What happened to the bags of cash?
 Ahhh..."<br>
-"I got to find Gwyneth.
+W "I got to find Gwyneth.
 Where is she?"

 ## Pine Meadows